 Next pour the egg and cream mixture over top of the broken doughnut pieces.

 With your impeccably clean hands, press the doughnut pieces down so they can absorb as much of the cream mixture as possible.
-Allow the doughnuts to soak up the custard for 20 minutes before covering with aluminum foil.
+Allow the doughnuts to soak up the custard for 20 minutes.

-Bake for 35 minutes on the middle rack of your preheated 350° oven.
-Then uncover and continue to bake for 20 more minutes, until set and the top is crisp and golden brown.
+Cover with aluminum foil and bake for 35 minutes on the middle rack of your preheated oven.
+Then remove the foil and continue to bake for 20 more minutes, until set and the top is crisp and golden brown.

 To Make The Butter Rum Sauce You Will Need: